gillianbc/react-udemy-expenses/README.md

 Do not mutate the state or the action.
 Just read from them and return a new object that represents the current state

+IMHO, the reducer is similar to a resolver in graphql and the actions are like the queries and mutations defined in the schema.

 # Examples of Destructuring

 ```$xslt